DigitalGrainSize/SediNet/README.md

 12) dynamically grow the memory used on the GPU
 13) new benchmarking section of the readme tabulating results with default settings
 14) now can take multiple batch sizes and build an ensemble model.
 This generally results in higher accuracy but more models = more model training time
+15) variables are all scaled the same, so they should be similar metrics  e.g. all grain sizes or all proportions